Order of the Holy Spirit: Composition

 Initially, four of the ecclesiastic members had to be cardinals, whilst the other four had to be archbishops or prelates.
 This was later relaxed so that all eight had to be either cardinals, archbishops or prelates.

-Members of the order had to be Roman Catholic and had to be able to demonstrate three degrees of nobility.
+Members of the order had to be Catholic and had to be able to demonstrate three degrees of nobility.
 The minimum age for members was 35, although there were some exceptions: